Respecting differences

 Achieving change

 When communication has broken down, making decisions together can get very difficult.
-Especially when it comes to the most important things, like children, joint finances, or where you're going to live.Family mediators can help by offering a safe space for working out a way forwards.
-They are specially trained professionals who will respect where each of you is coming from and provide a constructive environment for discussion.Family mediation is a tried and tested method for resolving conflict in cases of separation, divorce and other changed family circumstances.
-It gives people the opportunity to speak and be heard in a structured process that is conducted in a civil and professional manner.Mediation is voluntary and confidential.
-You decide what needs to be discussed and what you're willing to agree.
-The mediator’s role is to help you explore options and priorities and to provide balance and space for a positive exchange of ideas, so that you can arrive at decisions that everyone can live with.Mediation is widely recognised as a good way of keeping things out of court and keeping costs down.If you're interested in hearing more, please get in touch at [email protected].
+Especially when it comes to the most important things, like children, joint finances, or where you're going to live.Family mediation can help by offering a safe space for working out a way forwards.
+The mediator’s role is to help you explore options and priorities and to provide balance and space for a constructive exchange of ideas, so that you can reach joint decisions that everyone can live with.Family mediation is a tried and tested method for resolving conflict on separation or divorce and in other changed family circumstances.
+It is widely recognised as a good way of keeping costs down and keeping things out of court.If you're interested in hearing more, please get in touch at [email protected].

-Mediation is a flexible process.
-The participants set the agenda for discussion, which allows you to discuss as much or little as you need by joint agreement.Where mediation is suitable, the following things can be sorted out very effectively through mediation:
+Mediation is a flexible process, designed to keep disputes from escalating unnecessarily.Where mediation is suitable, the following things can be sorted out effectively through mediation:

-Arrangements for children - e.g. where children are going to live and spend time, handovers, holiday plans, special occasions, childcare arrangements, school choice.
+Arrangements for children - e.g. where children are going to live and spend time, handovers, holidays, childcare, school choice.

-Parenting after separation - e.g. communication expectations and boundaries, decision-making processes, shared costs, role of new partners.
+Parenting after separation - e.g. communication expectations, decision-making, shared costs, new partners.

-Separating finances - e.g. decisions on jointly owned property and/or other assets, joint debts, process and timelines for next steps.
+Separating finances - e.g. decisions on jointly owned property, joint debts, process for next steps.

-Divorce settlements - e.g. legal processes and costs, future living arrangements and budgets, decisions on property, pensions and any other assets.
+Divorce settlements - e.g. legal process, future living arrangements and budgets, decisions on property, pensions and other assets.

 Please note that the safety of adults and children is always paramount and mediation may not be suitable in every situation.
-Screening for child protection and domestic abuse forms a routine part of the process.
 If concerns are raised about a risk of harm, particularly to a child, the mediator may need to inform the appropriate authorities.

 Trusting your mediator is important.
 Some of the things that clients have said about working with me are: